Direct observation of the magnetic proximity effect in amorphous exchange-spring magnets by neutron reflectometry

-In conclusion, the results prove the existence of an induced magnetization throughout the middle layer well above its intrinsic ordering temperature caused by a magnetic proximity effect.
-Earlier measurements of the magnetic moments of single layer samples by MOKE magnetometry are consistent with the corresponding trilayer moments measured by neutron reflectometry, reaffirming the analysis.
-The measured effect has a range of at least $50$ \AA$ $ at $T = T_c + 7 $ K, which can only be explained by long-range interactions.

 The Research Council of Norway is acknowledged for financial support through the SYNKN\O YT program, project 218418.
 This work was also funded by the Swedish Research Council (VR) and the Knut and Alice Wallenberg Foundation (KAW).
+FM acknowledges funding from the Icelandic Research Fund grant no. 174271-051.
 AJQ would like to express his gratitude to Bengt Lindgren for his skillful assistance with modelling in GenX.